XLSForm/xlsform.github.io/_sections/home-english.md

 | xml-external              | Adds a reference to an [external XML data](#external-xml-data) file                          |

 ### GPS
-For example, to collect the name and GPS coordinates of a store, you would write the following:
+A geopoint captures the current geolocation from a device.
+To collect the name and GPS coordinates of a store, you would write the following in your form:

 | type       | name         | label                                        |
 | ---------- | ------------ | -------------------------------------------- |